bfidatadigipres/dpx_encoding/README.md

     15    */4   *    *    *       username      /usr/bin/python3 /mnt/path/dpx_encoding/film_operations/dpx_part_whole_move.py > /tmp/python_cron.log
     */55  *     *    *    *       username      /mnt/path/dpx_encoding/flock_rebuild.sh

-## global.log

-Global.log is created by DPI ingest scripts to map processing of files as they are successfully ingested.
-When an ingest process completes the final message reads "successfully deleted file".
-This message is necessary for clean up of the DPX sequences, and so global.log must be accessed daily by dpx_clean_up.sh.
-The global.log is copied every day at 3AM to the a central Logs folder.

 ## THE SCRIPTS